aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/check-if-vba-project-is-protected-and-locked-for-viewing/_index.md

     // Access the VBA project of the workbook VbaProject vbaProject = wb.GetVbaProject();

-    // Check if "Lock project for viewing" is true or not std::cout << "Is VBA Project Locked for Viewing: " << vbaProject.GetIslockedForViewing() << std::endl;
+    // Check whether the "Lock project for viewing" setting is true std::cout << "Is VBA Project Locked for Viewing: " << vbaProject.GetIslockedForViewing() << std::endl;

     Aspose::Cells::Cleanup();